ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 The Personalization server internally creates a hash of every user ID.
 The original ID is not saved.
-it's still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
+It's still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
 The user ID is case sensitive.